 OPULENT OYSTERS WITH CHAMPAGNE TARRAGON MIGNONETTE

-Love at first taste just may sum up my first encounter with an oyster.
-Courage inspired by a glass of Veuve Clicquot prepped me for the succulent, briny, smooth taste of the mollusk that landed on my tongue.
+Love at first taste just may sum up many a first encounter with an oyster.
+Courage inspired by a glass of champagne preps oyster virgins for the succulent, briny, smooth taste of the mollusk that landing on the tongue.
 Decadent and delicate, these creatures are surprisingly versatile.
 Beer and bubbly seem to marry equally with them.
 Eating bivalves in restaurants is a treat, but twice as many may be shucked at home for the same price and any gathering the better for it.
-LEARN TO SHUCK and surprise yourself and your guests with a simple, over-the-top treat fit for both peasants and kings.
+LEARN TO SHUCK and surprise yourself and your guests with a simple, over-the-top treat fit for peasants and kings.

 In the 1800's, nearly all oysters were harvested in the wild.
 Today, virtually all oysters are farmed.
 Like fine wine, terroir--the peculiarities of a place such as geology, climate and marine life--effects taste.
 Oysters taste like the water in which they are grown.
 Expect ocean oysters to taste saltier than oysters harvested in bays.
 Oysters eaten in Boston taste brinier than those eaten in Seattle, and French oysters grown in Brittany are less briny than the Portuguese oysters served in most French bistros and restaurants.
 Similarly, the mineral levels of the water the oysters are grown in, and the species of algae eaten by oysters, will affect taste too.
 With only five species of oysters in the world, go ahead try them all!

-The three easiest kinds of oysters to find are Atlantic, Pacific, and Kumamoto.
+The three easiest oyster species to find are Atlantic, Pacific, and Kumamoto.
 Atlantic ocean oysters are more savory and less sweet than their creamy and fruity flavored Pacific and tiny honeydew sweet Kumamoto cousins.
 First time oyster eaters may want to seek out the small little shell cups of the Japanese Kumamoto oyster cultivated from Puget Sound, Washington to Humboldt, California to Baja, Mexico.

 During the Gold Rush of 1849, the only native species to the Pacific Northwest, the Olympia Oyster, was nearly wiped out.
 Prized for its diminutive size delivering a punch of intense, metallic taste, these purple fleshed oysters are making a comeback.
 Once only found in the wild, new farming technology and demand are inspiring growers to add these little guys to their hatchery smorgasbord.